-The adage ‘Sell in May and go away, but buyback by St Leger Day” or equivalent, is something that pops up every year in May.
+The adage ‘Sell in May and go away, but buyback (or come back) by St Leger Day” or equivalents such as “Sell in May and go away, but be back in September”, is something that pops up every year in May.
 This is for the obvious reason that it’s about the month of May.
 I never really gave too much thought about what it really meant.
 I’d like to have a closer look and see if it can actually be beneficial to my return.

 It won’t come to anyone’s surprise that this has been investigated in the past.
 What might come as a surprise for some is that the stock exchanges really don’t like spring and summer.

 This is certainly the case when we look at the average stock market performance of previous decades.
 The saying “Sell in May and go away, but buyback by St Leger Day” or the more popular (and modern) second part “but remember to come back in September” is backed by facts and figures.

 Several academics such as Bouman & Jacobsen, and Lucey & Whelan examined the performance of the six months from May to November and the six months from November to May.

 The figure on the right shows the comparison between the average return in the two six-month periods for each country.
 We can see that returns are concentrated in the November-April period, with an average of 7.5% across each country, compared to 1.58% in the May-October period.

 In the study performed by B. Jackobson, over the 323-year period studied a ‘sell in May’ strategy, whereby investors exit stocks and hold risk-free treasury bills during the summer months, the effect holds in 36 out of 37 countries and over decades.
 Their study finds that on average the winter period – November through April – has a 4.2% higher return than the summer period.
 We also learn that it’s more prevalent in countries located in Europe, North America, and Asia than in other areas.